We believe this experience combined with a sincere passion for obtaining results is what separates us from the pack and, inevitably, truly makes a

 Resourcefulness.
 Private detectives and investigators must work persistently with whatever leads they have, no matter how limited, to determine the next step toward their goal.
 They sometimes need to anticipate what a person of interest will do next.

-The median annual wage for private detectives and investigators was $45,610 in May 2015.
+The median annual wage for private detectives and investigators is $45,610.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $26,920, and the highest 10 percent earned more than $85,190.

-In May 2015, the median annual wages for private detectives and investigators in the top industries in which they worked were as follows:
+The median annual wages for private detectives and investigators in the top industries in which they work are as follows:

 |Finance and insurance||48,950|